bitcoin-cash-node/bchnode-web/blog/BCHN-lead-maintainer-report-2020-06-15.md

 Significant improvements have been achieved since BCHN project start, and since v0.21.2 release.
 More of these will be available in our next minor release v0.21.3.

 Work is progressing toward catching up with the performance of [rapidjson](https://rapidjson.org/), the leading JSON library in the field.
 Currently UniValue's JSON is slower by a factor of 2.
 This isn't actually that much difference anymore and we hope to release more benchmark results in the near future to showcase relevant BCHN improvements.

+These RPC performance improvements play an important part to contribute to scaling the data that can be transferred efficiently over these interfaces.

+The performance gains also translate into faster processing of your application's requests when interacting with the full node.

 ### [Better documentation](#better-documentation)